[Updated September 2020] Inside Scoop: 16 Things You Need to Know About Living in Vancouver

-For those considering making a move to our little corner of the Pacific Northwest, here are some things we think you need to know before jumping in with both feet.
-To compile our list, we’ve collaborated with Vancouver’s Vantastic VA, a one-stop relocation service helping people move here from around the world.
-Vantastic helps ensure your move is smooth, efficient and as worry-free as possible helping with accommodation, employment, mobile/internet/cable deals etc. Think of them as your first Canadian friend!
+For those considering a move to Vancouver, B.C., here are some things we need to know before jumping in with both feet.
+To compile this list, we’ve collaborated with Vancouver’s Vantastic VA, a one-stop relocation service helping people move here from around the world.
+Vantastic helps ensure your move is smooth, efficient and as worry-free as possible helping with accommodation, employment, mobile/internet/cable deals, etc. Think of them as your first Canadian friend!

 All kinds of adventures can be had nearby.
 Let’s just say, there’s plenty to write home about!

 2. Cost of Living in Vancouver is high

 It is expensive at least in terms of most other North American cities.
 Depending on where you are coming from, the cost of living may come as a shock – everything from housing, to gas, to food is pricey.
 Conversely, Europeans and Aussies may not flinch.

 Check out our latest rent reports and stay up-to-date on the average rents in Vancouver.

 Vancouver suffers from some serious traffic congestion but has decent transit options and, thanks to a progressive city council, has a sophisticated bicycle network so your 2-wheeled steed is always a good choice.
 In addition, Mobi Bikes are available all around the city for easy access and use if you don’t own your own bike.